paul-wolf/djaq/README.md

   you later move to another framework, like GraphQL or DRF.

 * Djaq uses a syntax that lets you compose queries using Python-like code for column and filter expressions.
+The query format and syntax is chosen to be written by hand quickly.
+Readability is a key goal.

 * Fast cursor semantics and explicit retrieval.
 It only gets data you asked for.

 * Obvious performance behaviour.
 It will trigger a query in one obvious way through one of the generator methods: `.dict()`,